simonhmartin/Raso_lark_diversity/README.md

 # Raso lark diversity

-Commands and scripts from Dierickx et al. 'Neo-sex chromosomes and demography shape genetic diversity in the Critically Endangered Raso lark'
+Commands and scripts from Dierickx et al. 'Neo-sex chromosomes, genetic diversity and demographic history in the Critically Endangered Raso lark'

 Note that links o raw data will be provided in the paper.
 Software installation instructions are not provided.